Home > Industrial > How It Works

 Traditional corrosion control methods such as the use of carbon adsorption systems are both capital and maintenance intensive.
 Aerisa’s innovative approach provides unique technology for corrosion control with much lower total cost of ownership.

 A Different Approach

 Legacy corrosion control systems take outside air that is heavily laden with the very gases that cause corrosion, pass it through a bed of carbon and deliver this air into the space.
-Aerisa ionization systems are designed to recirculate air within the space and produce a highly ionized airstream with O2+ and O2- ions.
+Aerisa ionization systems are designed to recirculate air within the space and produce a highly ionized airstream with millions of O2+ and O2- ions per cubic foot.
 These ions proactively attack the corrosive gases and permanently removes them thereby creating an atmosphere that is corrosion free (G1 as per ISA S71.04).

 |Air||Inside air recirculation||Outside air introduction||Recirculation only systems do not put additional demand on existing HVAC systems.
 Furthermore, outside contaminants are not being introduced.|